Cocktail Hall of Fame

-If you are European or in North America you're probably used to this drink being served with crushed ice, but until you have tried it with cubed ice you
+If you are European or in North America, you're probably used to this drink being served with crushed ice, but until you have tried it with small cubes

 To quote a long time Californian and frequent visitor to America's Southwest, this recipe is a classic Margarita but with a few tweaks.
 Usually a silver/blanco

-Your choice of honey and indeed rum will greatly affect the flavour, and indeed the success of the finished cocktail.
-More flavoursome honey demands a
+Your choice of honey and rum will greatly affect the flavour and, indeed, the success of the finished cocktail.
+More flavoursome honey demands a more robust

 Juicy (freshly squeezed orange, grapefruit and lime) and refreshing slightly salty tequila invigorated with sparkling grapefruit soda.
 Wetting the porous

-This recipe is a very broad interpretation of Ensslin's 1916 original and the Casino recipes that follow in other classic tomes.
-Although, as Ensslin merely
+This recipe is a broad interpretation of Jacob A. Didier's 1909 original and the Casino recipes that follow in Hugo R. Ensslin's 1916 book and other subsequent

-This classic cocktail remains as popular as ever.
-Starts bone dry and becomes slightly sweeter as you reach the dissolving cube at the bottom, depending
+Starts bone dry and becomes slightly sweeter as you reach the dissolving cube at the bottom, depending on how briskly you drink of course.
+Back in the

 A great after-dinner drink for lovers of cognac and Chartreuse.